Learning CSS Grid

-Imagine having a ten column wide grid with a logo on the left that spans over 2 columns, a nav on the right that spans over 8 columns and a full width content below.
+Imagine having a ten-column wide grid with a logo on the left that spans over two columns, a nav on the right that spans over eight columns, and a full-width content below.

 It is possible to change the order of the logo and the nav easily so that the logo will be on the right and the nav on the left.

-By default every item has the value of 0 on the order property.
-So giving the
+By default, every item has a value of 0 on the order property.
+So giving the nav

 order: 0, the logo